ChStLeGitHub/Project10-Predictive-Modeling-for-Gold-Recovery/README.md

-# Project 10: Predictive Modeling for Gold Recovery
+# Predictive Modeling for Gold Recovery

 **Objective:** To develop a prototype machine learning model for Zyfra, a company that develops efficiency solutions for heavy industry, that predicts the amount of gold recovered from ore during the extraction and purification processes so that Zyfra can optimize product efficiency and identify unprofitable parameters.